 “The site is not contaminated as defined by Part 2A of the Environmental Protection Act 1990.”

 So if the site is not defined as legally being contaminated, why then will the Council, a Developer or both need to spend money on re-mediating the land as there is no legal requirement for them to do so.
 Is it because they just wish to throw money at a problem, which they – Shepway District Council says does not exist?
 Is this value for money?

-The Statutory Guidance sets out what requirement must be met for land to be considered contaminated.
+Moving on, there is Statutory Guidance which sets out what requirement must be met for land to be considered as contaminated.